ljstaib/news-analyzer/README.md

 - For less function calls, use multithreading, for more function calls, use multiprocessing if your machine has multiple CPU cores.
 However, with my demonstration files in my queues-ljstaib repository, I had greater success with function calls within my program than with multithreading or multiprocessing.
 I'm sure this is just something wrong I was doing on my end.
 - I have learned how to use multiple threads and multiple processes to set a queue for functions.
 In my example, I created a prime numbers function and I reused the FileUploader() function from my code in this library.
 Utilizing queuing would be beneficial for my application if I have time to implement.

+Week of 3/22: In progress.
+- 3/19: User authentication, file uploader, and viewing of files fully functional on website.

 TODO:

-- Add more testing
+- Add more testing, GitHub issues
-- Authentication system
-- Queues Mini Project
+- Add NLP analysis to website

 # Phase 1:
 Phase 1, due 2/15/21: